adriengoleb/adriengoleb.github.io/content/authors/admin/_index.md

 interests:
   - Computer Vision
   - Deep Learning
-  - Domain shift for industrial
+  - Domain shift for industrial issues

 # Education to show in About widget
 education: